pH-7/pHOServer/README.md

 # pHOServer - Simple and Lite Dev HTTP Server

 ## Overview
-Simple and lite HTTP server made with [Node.js](https://nodejs.org) that doesn't require any configuration.
-Ideally to test or show (make a demonstration) of a static Web project.
+Simple and lite Dev HTTP server made with [Node.js](https://nodejs.org) that doesn't require any configuration.

+Ideal to test or show (make a demonstration) of a static Web project.

 ## Usage